spinach/spinach.github.com/_posts/2016-11-16-introduction-to-reactive-applications-and-reactive-streams.md

 Embrace Reactive Applications.
 This word was made famous in Sept.2014 in the Reactive Manifesto.

+ReactiveX is a combination of the best ideas from the Observer pattern, the Iterator pattern, and functional programming

 4 principles in order to properly fulfill user demand.
 Being reactive is not a library or framework.
 It is a set of design principles that your app should meet.